 Ms. Sandler wishes to honor and continue traditions already in place here at Northlea and believes that “being in education is very rewarding and it is a privilege to be a trusted member of the community”.

-Ms. Watters is an experienced educator, who has worked in a number of schools, most recently as Vice-Principal at Fraser Mustard Early Learning Academy.
+Ms. Waters is an experienced educator, who has worked in a number of schools, most recently as Vice-Principal at Fraser Mustard Early Learning Academy.
 Lynda values working collaboratively with staff, students and parents and possesses the knowledge and skills to promote student success.
 She is passionate about student and parent voice and works tirelessly to build relationships with all stakeholders.
 Lynda has strong instructional practices that are steeped in 21st -Century learning and Global Competencies.